prateekkalra/prism-algolia/TECHNICAL_AND_BUSINESS_DOCUMENTATION.md

 ## Executive Summary

-**Prism** is an AI-powered knowledge companion that revolutionizes how organizations interact with their data and documents.
-By combining Google's Gemini 2.5 Pro AI model for file analysis, Moonshot v1 for conversational AI, and **Algolia's Model Context Protocol (MCP)** for search and storage, Prism creates an intelligent, searchable knowledge base from any type of file.
+**Prism** is an AI-powered personal knowledge companion that revolutionizes how individuals organize, search, and interact with their content and documents.
+By combining Google's Gemini 2.5 Pro AI model for file analysis, Moonshot v1 for conversational AI, and **Algolia's Model Context Protocol (MCP)** for search and storage, Prism transforms your personal files into an intelligent, searchable knowledge base you can chat with.

-### Key Business Value Propositions
+### Key Personal Value Propositions
-- **Instant Data Insights**: Transform any file into actionable intelligence within seconds
+- **Instant Content Insights**: Transform any personal file into queryable knowledge within seconds
 - **Universal Compatibility**: Support for 10+ file formats including documents, media, and data files
-- **Contextual AI**: Chat interface that understands and references your specific data
+- **Contextual AI**: Chat interface that understands and references your specific content
-- **Enterprise Search**: Powered by Algolia's industry-leading search technology
+- **Powerful Personal Search**: Powered by Algolia's industry-leading search technology for your files
 - **Zero Learning Curve**: Intuitive drag-and-drop interface with immediate results

 ### Technical Innovation
-- **Algolia MCP as Hero Tool**: First-class integration with Algolia's search capabilities through Model Context Protocol
+- **Algolia MCP**: First-class integration with Algolia's search capabilities through Model Context Protocol
 - **Multi-Modal AI**: Leverages different AI models for optimal performance (Gemini for analysis, Moonshot for conversation)
 - **Real-Time Streaming**: Live AI responses with transparent tool execution
 - **Modular Architecture**: Extensible MCP framework for adding new capabilities